tayloraswift/swift-unidoc/Guides/Quickstart.md

 ### Not a package plugin

 DocC is a package plugin, which means you “install” it by adding it as a dependency to your `Package.swift` and invoke it through SPM.
 Unidoc is a toolchain and you invoke it directly on an SPM project, like `swift build`.
-Unlike DocC (and other hosting providers like the Swift Package Index), Unidoc has no project footprint.
+Unlike DocC, Unidoc has no project footprint.

 ### Not Swiftinit